CollinsLemeke/Autism-Facial-Emotion-Classification/README.md

 The technical core is deliberately simple.
 The ambition is not to invent a new architecture, it is to produce a reliable baseline on a specialised, under-studied dataset that could plausibly support downstream assistive technology research.

+**Headline result: 70.67% test accuracy on 75 held-out images.** That test set is small enough that the number carries a confidence interval roughly twenty points wide, and [a dedicated section below](#read-this-before-quoting-the-accuracy) explains why that matters more than the point estimate does.

 ---

 ## Why This Matters